B virus

 How soon after exposure do symptoms appear?

-Onset of symptoms typically occurs within one month of exposure, although the actual incubation period can be as little as three to seven days.
+Onset of symptoms typically occurs within one month of exposure, but symptoms could appear in as little as three to seven days.

 How is B Virus diagnosed?